Today’s Wonder of the Day was inspired by Laton. Laton Wonders, “what are lenticular clouds” Thanks for WONDERing with us, Laton!

 What’s that strange sight high up there in the sky?
 It doesn’t look like a bird.
 Could it be an airplane?
 Maybe it’s a UFO!
 Nope!
-None of the above— it’s just a cloud.
+None of the above—what we’re looking at is a cloud.

-Although lenticular clouds may look like they’re from outer space, they’re actually just the result of normal earthly scientific processes.
-Lenticular clouds are stationary clouds that form at high altitudes in the sky.
+Lenticular clouds may look like they’re from outer space.
+But they’re actually the result of normal scientific processes that happen right here on Earth!
+They are stationary clouds that form at high altitudes.
 They’re usually aligned at a right angle (perpendicular) to the direction of the wind.

-For example, when stable humid air blows over the top of a mountain range, it often forms a group of big waves on the downwind side of the mountain range.
-If the temperature is low enough on the downwind side, the moisture in the air will condense to form uniquely-shaped clouds we know as lenticular clouds.
+This type of cloud often forms near mountain ranges.
+When stable humid air blows over the top of a mountain, it can form a group of big waves on the range’s downwind side.
+If the temperature is low enough on this side, the moisture in the air will condense.
+This forms the uniquely-shaped clouds we know as lenticular clouds.

-If the conditions are right, these groups of wave after wave of lenticular clouds can form what scientists call a “wave cloud.”
-Lenticular clouds are also unique in that sometimes you may see bright colors—what scientists call irisation—along the edges of the clouds.
-This can give them a definite outer space feeling!
+In the right conditions, these can form what scientists call a “wave cloud.”
+Lenticular clouds are also unique in that sometimes you may see bright colors—what scientists call irisation—along their edges.
+This helps give them an outer space look!

-Airplane pilots will usually try to avoid flying near lenticular clouds.
-The waves of air that form the clouds can cause turbulence, which means riding in an airplane near lenticular clouds can be a bouncy, scary experience.
+Airplane pilots try to avoid flying near lenticular clouds.
+The waves of air that form the clouds can cause turbulence.
+That can make riding in an airplane near lenticular clouds a bouncy, scary experience.

 Have you ever seen a lenticular cloud?
 Did you think it looked like a UFO?
 These clouds can be quite the sight high up in the sky!